devvyyxyz/abc-template/README.md

 ./make-resourcepack.sh --delete   # permanently delete 'data'
 ```

+> [!WARNING]
+> The `--delete` option permanently removes files without creating a backup.
+Only use `--delete` if you are certain you do not need the removed directory.

+> [!TIP]
+> Use the Makefile dry-run mode to preview script actions without performing them: `make make-datapack DRYRUN=1` or `make make-resourcepack DRYRUN=1`.

 ## Recommended edits when starting a project

 - For datapacks: set your namespace, update `pack.mcmeta` pack_format, and document functions in `data/<namespace>/README.md`.
 - For resource packs: add `pack.png`, organize textures under `assets/`, and set the resource pack `pack_format`.
 - Use Git for version control and keep backups when deleting directories.

+> [!IMPORTANT]
+> Never commit API tokens, private keys, or other secrets into source.
+Use your Git hosting provider's encrypted secrets feature (e.g., GitHub Secrets) for CI workflows.

 ## Want me to do more?